HelloKitty/Reinterpret.Net/README.md

 # Reinterpret.Net

+Reinterpret.Net supports >=.NETFramework2.0 and .NET Core.

 Reinterpret.Net is a .NET library that allows users to take advantage of [C++-style reinterpret casts](http://en.cppreference.com/w/cpp/language/reinterpret_cast) in .NET.
 It's built using a collection of generic extension methods meaning integration is simple.

-It supports casting from bytes to primitives or strings and from primitives and strings to bytes.
+It supports casting from bytes to primitives or strings and from primitives and strings to bytes and even supports primitive arrays.

 ## Features
 - [x] **Performance**